Why is mental health awareness at work so important?

 Mental health is something we all possess.
 When it is good, we have a sense of purpose and direction and feel that we can cope with whatever life (and work) throws at us.
 But just as our physical health fluctuates, so too our mental health goes through ups and downs.

 Raising awareness of potential mental health issues in the workplace is part of fostering an inclusive workplace, where people feel able to bring their whole selves to work.

-Workplace wellbeing, then, refers to the business goal of being watchful of, and then improving on, the collective mental health of your workplace, so that everyone feels supported and included, particularly in the more difficult times.
+Organizations must be watchful of, and then improve on, the collective mental health of their workplace, so that everyone feels supported and included, particularly in the more difficult times.

 According to the mental health charity Mind, at any one time, at least one in six workers are experiencing common mental health problems, including anxiety and depression.
 Poor mental health is costing UK employers between £33-42 billion a year.
-If you a private sector employer, the cost to you is an average of more than £1,100 per employee each year.
+If you are a private sector employer, the cost to you is an average of more than £1,100 per employee each year.

 Good mental health enables us to thrive.
 As individuals we understand this and now business leaders, too, are increasingly acknowledging the importance of wellbeing in the workplace.

 Research studies provide strong evidence that companies with high levels of mental health awareness are more successful.
-According to research by University of Warwick, addressing wellbeing at work increases productivity by up to 12%.
+According to research by the University of Warwick, addressing wellbeing at work increases productivity by up to 12%.
 And, as reported in the government’s Stevenson-Farmer Review of Mental Health and Employers in 2017, businesses that invest in mental health interventions report an average of £4.20 return for each pound spent.

 Internationally, the impact of mental health awareness-raising initiatives in the workplace is already proving overwhelmingly positive.
-A 2017 Deloitte study evidenced approaches across Germany, Canada, Australia, France, Belgium and Sweden which are empowering employers to implement interventions.
+A 2017 Deloitte study evidenced approaches across Germany, Canada, Australia, France, Belgium, and Sweden which are empowering employers to implement interventions.

 “As always prevention is better than cure”, says Ruth Cooper-Dickson.
-“We know that the average seven-day absence from works costs £8,000 and that 300,000 people leave their jobs every year due to serious mental health problems.
-Alongside the human toll is a cost to employers – the recruitment of a new team member costs an average £30,000 – so it is not so much whether your business can afford a mental health strategy, but more that it cannot afford not to have one.”
+“We know that the average seven-day absence from work costs £8,000 and that 300,000 people leave their jobs every year due to serious mental health problems.
+Alongside the human toll is a cost to employers – the recruitment of a new team member costs an average of £30,000 – so it is not so much whether your business can afford a mental health strategy, but more that it cannot afford not to have one.”

 Ninety-one million working days a year are lost to mental health issues – that’s an estimated cost of £35 billion to UK employers – but 67% of workers report feeling too scared or embarrassed to admit taking time out for mental health reasons.